Rifaat al-Assad: Personal life

 Rifaat's daughter Tumadir married Muin Nassif Kheir Beik, a member of the most powerful and prestigious Alawite family.
 His son-in-law is a relative of the Syrian activist and poet Kamal Kheir Beik.
 Tamadhin, another daughter, married a Makhlouf.
 Lama married Ala Fayyad, the son of Alawite General Shafiq Fayadh.
 Rifaat's eldest son, Mudar, married Maya Haydar, the daughter of the ultra-rich entrepreneur Muhammad Haydar from the prominent al-Haddadin Alawite tribe.
-His youngest son, Ribal Al-Assad, born 1975, is a businessman and political activist.
+His youngest son, Ribal al-Assad, born 1975, is a businessman and political activist.
 He resided in Paris and has spoken frequently on French and international media on the Syrian crisis.

-Return to Syria

-In October 2021, Rifaat returned to Damascus at the age of 84.
-Syrian President Bashar al-Assad allowed his uncle, Rifaat al-Assad, to return to the country after decades in exile in order "to avoid imprisonment in France".